WHAT READERS ARE SAYING ABOUT RADICAL PLAY

 ABOUT ROB GOLDBERG

-Rob’s work has been featured or cited in The New Yorker, the New York Times, Sweet July, and the Washington Post Week in Ideas.
-His writing has been published in Ms. magazine and the Los Angeles Times.
+Rob’s work has been featured or cited in numerous publications including The New Yorker, New York Times, and Sweet July, and his writing has been published in Ms. magazine and the Los Angeles Times.
 Recent guest appearances include WNYC’s The Brian Lehrer Show and the Playground Podcast with Chris Byrne.

-Rob has also been an expert on TV and film documentaries, including the History Channel series The Toys That Built America (on the Cabbage Patch Kids and Garbage Pail spoof) and the new Sky Documentaries feature Barbie Uncovered (2024).
+Rob has also appeared on TV and film documentaries, including the History Channel series The Toys That Built America and Barbie Uncovered.

-Rob loves to share his research on the social history of toys, and has been a guest speaker at numerous museums and universities—including the Strong Museum of Play, the Houston Toy Museum, University of Pennylvania, Rutgers University, Bard Grad Center, and the Center for Material Culture Studies.
-He’s available to give talks to groups, including educators and school groups K-12.
+Rob loves to share his research on the social history of toys.
+He has been a guest speaker at numerous museums and universities— including the Strong Museum of Play, Houston Toy Museum, University of Pennylvania, Rutgers University, UC-San Diego, University of Houston, Bard Graduate Center, and the Center for Material Culture Studies at University of Delaware.
+He is available for group talks and workshops on toy history for K-12 students, as well as for teachers who wish to bring toy sources into the U.S. History curriculum.

 To contact Rob, click here.
-You can find him on Instagram @toyhistorian.
+On Instagram he is @toyhistorian.
 More of his work can be found at Linktree.